 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||6.23||0.13 %||Dec 30|

 |Exchange Rate||62.03||-0.12 %||Dec 30|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its meeting on 24 July, the Board of Directors of the Central Bank of the Russian Federation (CBR) cut the key interest rate by 25 basis points to a fresh record low of 4.25%.
+At its meeting on 12 February, the Board of Directors of the Central Bank of the Russian Federation (CBR) held the key interest rate stable at a record low of 4.25%.